Search Railroad Sites For:

 The 300 pulled forward to clear the switch to the shops.

 The 300 then backed into the Rusk shop complex to be serviced for the return trip to Palestine later this afternoon.
-I was hungry by this point so I walked backed to the Rusk Station looking for something to eat.
+By this time, I was hungry, so I walked backed to the Rusk station looking for something to eat.

-For lunch I went to Eilenberger's for Hot Dog, chips and a coke for my Birthday lunch in Rusk.
+For lunch I went to Eilenberger's, which is baggage car, for a hot dog, chips and a coke for my birthday lunch.

 The food is sold in this baggage car in Rusk.